Platform Selection Guide¶

 Minimal operational overhead

-Column-oriented architecture optimized for analytical workloads
+Column-oriented storage optimized for analytical workloads

 Advanced query optimization features